Priyami/nodeserver/README.md

 You can start the server by calling node with the script in your command prompt:
 $ node index.js

 Example app listening on port 8000

 Installing the Express Application Generator

 The Express Application Generator tool generates an Express application "skeleton".
 Install the generator using NPM as shown:

-npm install express-generator -g
+$ npm install express-generator -g
-Note: You may need to prefix this line with sudo on Ubuntu or macOS.
-The -g flag installs the tool globally so that you can call it from anywhere.

-To create an Express app named "helloworld" with the default settings, navigate to where you want to create it and run the app as shown:
+To create an Express app named "node-server" with the default settings, navigate to where you want to create it and run the app as shown:

-express helloworld
+$ express node-server

 Note: You can also specify the template library to use and a number of other settings.
 Use the help command to see all the options:

-express --help
+$ express --help

 NPM will create the new Express app in a sub folder of your current location, displaying build progress on the console.
 On completion, the tool will display the commands you need to enter to install the Node dependencies and start the app.

 The new app will have a package.json file in its root directory.
 You can open this to see what dependencies are installed, including Express and the template library Jade:

 {
-  "name": "helloworld",
+  "name": "node-server",
   "version": "0.0.0",
   "private": true,
   "scripts": {